ompl/ompl/doc/markdown/multiLevelPlanning.md

 ### Papers

-- A Orthey, S Akbar and M Toussaint, _Multilevel Motion Planning: A Fiber Bundle Approach_, 2020.
-Under review.
+- A Orthey, S Akbar and M Toussaint, _Multilevel Motion Planning: A Fiber Bundle Formulation_, 2020.
+Preprint.
+Also available at <https://arxiv.org/abs/2007.09435>.

 - A Orthey and M Toussaint, _Rapidly-Exploring Quotient-Space Trees: Motion Planning using Sequential Simplifications_, ISRR, 2019.
 Also available at <https://arxiv.org/abs/1906.01350>.